binkley/wrong-place-wrong-time/homebrewery.md

 - Knickknack will flee if things go badly
 - The Minion may try to kill Knickknack to silence her, but fails
 - Players may recover items, evidence, or interrogate

+Among the items found on Knickknack is two sheets of paper.
+The first one has instructions, the second one is blank.

 \page